 - Offshoring: Offshore outsourcing entails transferring one or more business processes to a distant country.

 - Multisourcing: When you outsource your business processes to several vendors, it is often referred to as multisourcing.

 Benefits of Outsourcing

 One of the biggest and most obvious benefits of outsourcing is the cost savings aspect.
 When you outsource your business processes, you are able to get quality results at a relatively lower cost.
-For instance, a company in the US looking for IT outsourcing services can significantly reduce the development costs by hiring in Ukraine due to the wage differences in the two countries.
+For instance, a company in the US looking for software development outsourcing can significantly reduce the development costs by hiring in Ukraine due to the wage differences in the two countries.

 By nature, most outsourcing companies deal with multiple complex projects and gain experience and exposure to the domain while at it.
 By outsourcing from these companies, your business benefits with their years of accumulated experience and expertise, leading to an increase in efficiency and productivity.

 Another key benefit of outsourcing your business processes is that you get to free up your energies, allowing you to focus on the core areas such as building your brand.